chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 And in case, if you want to just update bundles but not deploy it. you can use skip-deploy flag

  `chef-automate upgrade run --upgrade-backends --skip-deploy`

+# Upgrade with airgap

+using below command it will upgrade both frontend and backends with airgap

+`chef-automate upgrade run --airgap-bundle </path/to/arigap-bundle>`

+**To upgrade only frontends**

+Using this below command it will upgrade only frontend bundles from airgap file and deploy it.

+ `chef-automate upgrade run --upgrade-frontends --airgap-bundle </path/to/airgap-bundle>`

+ And in case, if you want to just update bundles but not deploy it. you can use skip-deploy flag

+ `chef-automate upgrade run --upgrade-frontends --airgap-bundle </path/to/airgap-bundle> --skip-deploy`

+ **To upgrade only backends**

+Using this below command it will upgrade only backend bundles from airgap file and deploy it.

+ `chef-automate upgrade run --upgrade-backends --airgap-bundle </path/to/airgap-bundle>`

+And in case, if you want to just update bundles but not deploy it. you can use skip-deploy flag

+ `chef-automate upgrade run --upgrade-backends --airgap-bundle </path/to/airgap-bundle> --skip-deploy`

 # Migration
 ## Chef server (HA- backend) to Automate HA